bonitasoft/bonita-doc/md/database-configuration.md

 | MySQL | com.mysql.jdbc.Driver | com.mysql.jdbc.jdbc2.optional.MysqlXADataSource |
 | h2 (not for production) | org.h2.Driver | org.h2.jdbcx.JdbcDataSource |

-The following sections show how to configure the datasources for JBoss and Tomcat.
+The following sections show how to configure the datasources for Wildfly and Tomcat.
 There is also an [example of how to configure datasources for Weblogic](red-hat-oracle-jvm-weblogic-oracle.md).

-#### JBoss
+#### Wildfly

-This section explains how to configure the data sources if you are using JBoss:
+This section explains how to configure the data sources if you are using Wildfly:

-1. Open the file `<JBOSS_HOME>/standalone/configuration/standalone.xml`.
+1. Open the file `<WILDFLY_HOME>/standalone/configuration/standalone.xml`.
 2. Comment out the default definition for h2\.
 3. Uncomment the settings matching your RDBMS vendor.
 4. Modify the values for following settings to your configuration: server address, server port, database name, user name and password.